KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![cropped image](examples/center_2016_12_01_13_31_15_308_cropped.jpg)

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection, preprocessing and augmentation process, I had 38572 images.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The number of epochs was fixed to 5, which is the maximum number of epochs I was willing to wait for results on my local computer.
+In order to save only the best model params within the 5 epochs I used a `ModelCheckpoint` with `save_best_only=True`.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.